It’s no accident you are here! You are about to learn exactly what you need to know to be confident and successful as a yoga teacher!

-I’ve been an educator for almost 40 years, teaching movement, athletic training, massage therapy, remedial exercise, anatomy, physiology, and Yoga!
+I’ve been an educator for almost 40 years, teaching movement, athletic training, massage therapy, remedial exercise, college level anatomy & physiology, and Yoga!

 If you’ve seen the free videos my partner and I create for social media, you know every video and post we make is aimed at one thing:

 To give you more knowledge, insight, and confidence in the areas that are most intimidating for Yoga teachers – anatomy, biomechanics, alignment, injury prevention and recovery.

 Putting a camera in the back of a room during a live workshop or giving an improvised lecture on a topic just doesn’t translate to the best quality online learning experience.